STAR MAP * EGYPT * SPAETH

 he following information - about similar astronomically based chronology studies from Ove von Spaeth's first volume on the Moses-research - is an introduction written by Kristian Peder Moesgaard, D.Sc., Professor on History of Astronomy, at The University of Aarhus:

-"Already the overall picture in this book - of the detection of some radical circumstances behind Moses' role in the history of Egypt and the Hebrew people - is extremely exiting in itself.
+"Already the overall picture in this book - of the detection of some radical circumstances behind Moses' role in the history of Egypt and the Hebrew people - is extremely exciting in itself.
 Rightly, Ove von Spaeth has chosen a vivid style in order to reach a wider circle of readers than mere specialists.
-Furthermore, this work of Ove von Spaeth is inter-disciplinary to an exceptional degree based on extensive and thorough studies within history, theology, archaeology, and history of religion as well as history of astronomy.
+Furthermore, this work of Ove von Spaeth is inter-disciplinary to an exceptional degree based on extensive and thorough studies within history, theology, archaeology, and the history of religion as well as the history of astronomy.

-With zeal and flair Ove von Spaeth has collected evidence from widely different sources to support his main thesis regarding Moses and his status and place in history.
-As a historian of astronomy I find the basic assumption of a certain planetary constellation in 1537 BC worth testing in relation to biblical research Egyptology archaeology as well as general history.
+history; and from the astronomical-historical point of view I find the basic assumption of a certain planetary constellation in 1537 BC worth testing in relation to biblical research Egyptology archaeology as well as general history.

 The actual occurrence of the above-mentioned planetary constellation and other astronomical circumstances may be objectively verified by computation based on modern astronomical theory.
 And the author argues that the Moses tradition in source material from Egyptology, the Bible, the Rabbinical Texts, and from a number of historians of antiquity reflects these astronomical phenomena.
 He is also of the opinion that this starting point throws new light on the coherence of the remaining source material.

 The author's dating of Moses at 1500-1400 BC, about 200 years earlier than the most frequently accepted dating in 11th century BC, has previously been suggested by researchers of various backgrounds and nationalities: Egyptologists, historians of religion, and archaeologists throughout the last one hundred years (e.g. G. Lefébure, V.H.
 Juvelius, J. Garstang, and lately, J.J.
 Bimson and S. Ratié, among others).
-Thus Ove von Spaeth's assertion is not unprecedented and in the present work the hypothesis has been confronted with a much wider spectrum of source material than in works of the researchers mentioned.
+Thus Ove von Spaeth's assertion is not unprecedented and in the present work the hypothesis has been confronted with a much wider spectrum of source material than in the works of the researchers mentioned.

 An extensive bibliography reveals extraordinarily thorough background studies.
 The entire account and its results deserve to be known also outside Scandinavia."